Ngoguey42/io/README.md

      - in network creation be able to choose flops alongside parameter count (one changes the other)
      - In chart, be able to plot by FLOP too
      - Show current FLOPS alongside time left (need forward+backward FLOP on each layer)
+   - Change color in firegrass to use the right red (what about the green?)
+   - in training configuration show
+     - how many images and epochs it corresponds to
+     - how many images and epochs we will reach

 - mnist-jsoo maybe
    - PR or issue `js_of_ocaml ErrorError##.msg -> ErrorError##.message`